-The restaurant is just off the main Cornhill, and a five minute cab ride from the railway station.
-There is large, well lit car park on Elm Street, just three minutes walk.
+The restaurant is just off the main Cornhill, and a five-minute cab ride from the railway station.
+There is a large, well-lit car park on Elm Street, just three minutes walk.

-It is advisable to book ahead as the resturant is full most weekends.
+It is advisable to book ahead as the restaurant is full most weekends.
 You can book online through their site (using Open Table) or call them direct.

 Smart casual is definitely the way forward.
 You can get away with Jeans and a shirt but equally, you can get dressed up and not look out of place.
 This one of the few places in Suffolk, that Katherine can throw on a beautiful frock and enjoy!

 Aqua Eight opened in 2006, set up by brothers Patrick and Vincent.
 Their family, the Wing Chungs, introduced some of the first Chinese restaurants to East Anglia and their father had built up a chain of successful Chinese restaurants in the UK, including a branch in London’s Old Brompton Road.

 Patrick is in charge of the menu, with Vincent in charge with the ‘front of house’ and guest experience.
 Since their grand opening, the restaurant has won many accolades, including, Suffolk Food & Drink Awards “Best Restaurant” a year after launching.
 In 2011, Aqua Eight was voted UK Runners Up in the Observer Food & Drink Monthly Awards, in both categories of “Best Place to Eat” and “Best Place to Drink” and the Open Table Diners’ Choice Award.
 The restaurant is rated “Excellent” on Tripadvisor.